sibbaros/PA2/README.md

 ## Features

+* Can handle GET, POST and HEAD requests
+* If anything else is requested it handels it as an error
+* Logs all actions in the file.log file

 ## Getting started
 To gett started you open the PA2 folder in bash/shell/terminal and run these two easy commands.